 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for health information we already have about you as well as any information we receive in the future.
-We will post a copy of the current notice in our facilities.
-The notice will contain on the first page, in the top right-hand corner, the effective date.
+We will post a copy of the current notice in our facilities and on our provider website.
+The notice will contain on the first page, in the bottom right-hand corner, the effective date.
 In addition, each time you register at a new service site, they will provide you with a copy of the current notice in effect.